-Similar to recent years, this year's total count of Coastal Cutthroat Trout (CCT) per mile was higher than average throughout the South Fork and near the average density of the total data set with densities at 1.09 times greater than average.
-However, this year had the lowest density recorded over the last ten years (i.e., since 2010) (Figure 3).
-Total CCT density on the Middle Fork was greater than average and 1.51 times greater on the Middle Fork than the average of all previous years.
-Throughout the data set the density of CCT has increased in both the South Fork and Middle Fork since surveys began, though recent years appear to be fairly stable (Figure 4, Figure 5).
-As has been observed across the majority of the data set, we observed a higher density of small CCT per mile than large cutthroat per mile this year (Figure 4, Figure 5, Figure 5).

-A total of 16 summer steelhead trout were observed.
-This density is above the average of past years surveys (Figure 7).
-A total of 97 Rainbow trout were detected this year, a higher-than-average density on the South Fork and Middle Fork (Figure 8).
-A total of three half-pounders were observed, higher than average on the Middle Fork but lower than average on the South Fork (Table1, Figure 8).
-One spring Chinook salmon were observed, densities that are lower than average for both the South Fork and Middle Fork and Diddle Fork (Table 1, Figure 10).
-A total of 21 Klamath small-scale suckers were observed, with a density higher than average on the South Fork (Figure 11).
+Similar to recent years, this year's total count of Coastal Cutthroat Trout (CCT) per mile was higher than average throughout the South Fork and near the average density of the total data set with densities at 1.51 times greater than average (Figure 3).
+The density of CCT has increased in both the South Fork and Middle Fork since surveys began, though recent years appear to be fairly stable (Figure 4, Figure 5).
+As has been observed across the majority of the data set, we observed a higher density of small CCT per mile than large cutthroat per mile this year (Figure 4, Figure 5, Figure 6).
+A total of four summer steelhead trout were observed.
+This density is below the average of past years surveys (Figure 7).
+A total of eight half-pounders were observed, higher than average on the South Fork (Figure 8).
+No spring Chinook salmon were observed, densities that are lower than average for the South Fork (Figure 9).
+However, we experienced a higher-than-average water flow due to late spring and early summer rains.
+These increased flows may have allowed fish prolonged access to suitable habitats further upstream than our volunteer efforts can safely complete.
+Therefore, our lower reported densities may not be representative of this year's adult summer steelhead and spring Chinook Salmon.
+A total of 179 Rainbow trout were detected this year, a higher-than-average density on the South Fork.
+However, upon review of the data this high density is the result of outlying abnormally high counts on two reaches.
+As such these data are not included in the annual density graph (Figure 10) but are included in the annual data (Table 1, Appendix A).
+A total of 21 Klamath small-scale suckers were observed, with a density higher than average on the South Fork but lower than average on the Middle Fork (Figure 11).
+Additionally, 6 juvenile coho salmon were observed in the most upstream reach surveyed (SF 10, from Indian Bar to Hurdygurdy Creek.

 In 2014 there were high numbers of dead coastal giant salamanders (Dicamptodon tenebrosus) observed though the survey area.
-Fewer dead individuals have been observed annually since and only four were observed on the Middle Fork in reach 5.
-Foothill yellow-legged frog (Rana boylii) adults and juveniles were recorded in the majority of the South Fork reaches (SF5 - 10) and the upstream most surveyed reach in the Middle Fork (MF8).
-Additionally, three aquatic garter snakes were recorded in the Middle Fork across reaches MF 7 and MF8.
+Fewer dead individuals have been observed annually since and none were observed this year.
+Foothill yellow-legged frog (Rana boylii) adults and juveniles were recorded in two South Fork Reaches, SF3 and SF8.
+Northern Red-legged frogs were observed in two consecutive reaches (SF 4B - 5) from Rock Creek Ranch to the South Fork Bridge.
+Additionally, three aquatic garter snakes were recorded in reaches SF3, SF4B, and SF8.
 All these species are cryptic animals and are difficult to detect with our survey protocol, so observations are incidental.